Beyond Pixel Histories: World Models with Persistent 3D State: Experiments

 \textbf{3D generation.} At initialisation, it is essential for $\vw_0$ to capture the structure and semantics of the provided conditioning RGB observation.
 In \Cref{fig:w0_gen}, we show that $\gW_\theta$ successfully generates plausible starting world frames, while also outpainting unseen regions differently from one episode to the next.
 This ability lets PERSIST generate environments that are both diverse and coherent, supporting a wide variety of interactive experiences.

 \textbf{Explicit 3D initialisation.} By default, PERSIST initialises generation from starting condition $\langle \vo_0, \vc_0\rangle$, with the initial world-frame $\vw_0$ being inferred by the world dynamics model $\gW_\theta$.
-However PERSIST also supports $\vw_0$ being provided as a starting condition.
+However, PERSIST also supports $\vw_0$ being provided as a starting condition\footnote{See \Cref{alg:PERSIST,alg:PERSIST-w0} for the respective inference algorithms of PERSIST and PERSIST+$\vw_0$.}.
 This explicit 3D conditioning allows a greater degree of control over the generated experience than providing an image, as the full surroundings of the agent can be specified.

-To assess how effectively PERSIST can leverage explicit 3D conditioning, we evaluate a variant denoted PERSIST-XL+$\vw_0$, where a ground-truth world-frame $\vw_0$ is provided at initialisation.
-PERSIST-XL+$\vw_0$ improves over PERSIST-XL in terms of FVD and human ratings (\Cref{tab:eval}), demonstrating that the model successfully incorporates the additional information contained within $\vw_0$.
+To assess how effectively PERSIST can leverage explicit 3D conditioning, we evaluate a variant denoted PERSIST+$\vw_0$, where a ground-truth world-frame $\vw_0$ is provided at initialisation.
+PERSIST+$\vw_0$ achieves lower FID and FVD scores and higher human ratings (\Cref{tab:fvd,tab:eval}, \Cref{fig:fid_vs_t}), demonstrating that the model successfully incorporates the additional information contained within $\vw_0$.

 \textbf{World edits mid-generation.} \citet{valevski2024diffusionmodelsrealtimegame} and \citet{kanervisto2025world} proposed to perform manual edits to generated pixel frames before re-injecting them as context, as an alternative way of controlling the generated experience.
-Similarly, as we can extract $\vw_t$ at any point during generation, we obtain the capability of making precise 3D-edits to the world mid-episode.
-To do so, we pause generation after timestep $t$ and manually edit $\vw_t$ to obtain $\tilde{\vw}_t$.
+As we can extract $\vw_t$ at any point during generation, we obtain the capability of making precise 3D-edits to the world mid-episode.
+We pause generation at timestep $t$ and manually edit $\vw_t$ to obtain $\tilde{\vw}_t$.
 We then restart generation using $\{\tilde{\vw}_t, \vc_t, \vo_t, \va_t\}$ as the starting condition.
 We show several edit examples in \Cref{fig:voxel-edits}.

 \textbf{Persistent world dynamics.} PERSIST learns to model environmental processes that evolve on their own.
-In \Cref{fig:dynamic} we provide examples of environment changes occurring outside of the agent's view, sometimes giving rise to unexpected interactions, e.g. water flowing onto the agent from above.
+In \Cref{fig:dynamic}, we provide examples of environment dynamics and interactions occurring outside of the agent's view.
+We observe that dynamics occurring off-screen will sometimes act as causal drivers for emergent on-screen effects.